Book of Ruth

-The Book of Ruth (מְגִלַּת רוּת, Megillath Ruth, "the Scroll of Ruth", one of the Five Megillot) is included in the third division, or the Writings (Ketuvim), of the Hebrew Bible.
-In most Christian canons it is treated as one of the historical books and placed between Judges and 1 Samuel.
+The Book of Ruth (מְגִלַּת רוּת; one of the Five Megillot) is part of the third and final division—the "Writings" (Ketuvim)—of the Hebrew Bible (Tanakh).
+In common printed Hebrew Bible ordering, the book appears between Song of Songs and the book of Lamentations.

-It narrates the story of Naomi and her daughter-in-law Ruth, who return to Bethlehem after the deaths of their husbands, where Ruth's loyalty to Naomi leads to her marriage to Boaz.
-Their son Obed becomes the grandfather of King David.
-They are also in the genealogy of Jesus of Nazareth.
+The book was likely written in Biblical Hebrew during the Persian period.
+It narrates the story of Ruth, a Moabite, who follows her Judean mother-in-law, Naomi, returning to her family's ancestral town of Bethlehem, after the deaths of their husbands.
+Ruth's loyalty to Naomi leads to Ruth's marriage to Boaz, the family's Judahite kinsman.
+The two produce a son, Obed, who becomes the grandfather of Israel's King David.